Livanjoel/My_dots/README.md

-#This is other dotfiles backup
+#This is another dotfiles backup